mytaptrack/samtsc/README.md

 # samtsc
-This project was put together to make working with teh AWS SAM framework easier for developers.
+This project was put together to make working with the AWS SAM framework easier for developers.
 It simplifies working with the SAM framework, using real-time updates to lambda functions, layers and resources.
 This is done by **samtsc** connecting to the template.yaml or template.yml file, then watching the serverless functions and layers defined.

 # Prerequisites
 To use **samtsc** you must have the following in the folder that is running **samtsc**